kurrent-io/documentation/docs/getting-started/use-cases/outbox-out-of-the-box.md

 ---
-title: Outbox Out of the Box
+title: 🚧 Outbox Out of the Box
 ---

-#  Outbox Out of the Box
+## 🚧 Coming soon! 🚧